asuka431/fujicoin-22.0/test/functional/test-shell.md

 ## 4. Interacting with the `TestShell`

-Unlike the `FujicoinTestFramework` class, the `TestShell` keeps the underlying Fujicoind subprocesses (nodes) and logging utilities running until the user explicitly shuts down the `TestShell` object.
+Unlike the `BaricoinTestFramework` class, the `TestShell` keeps the underlying Baricoind subprocesses (nodes) and logging utilities running until the user explicitly shuts down the `TestShell` object.

-During the time between the `setup` and `shutdown` calls, all `fujicoind` node processes and `FujicoinTestFramework` convenience methods can be accessed interactively.
+During the time between the `setup` and `shutdown` calls, all `baricoind` node processes and `BaricoinTestFramework` convenience methods can be accessed interactively.

 **Example: Mining a regtest chain**